What is Diabetes?

 Diabetes is a group of diseases that appears when the human body contains more glucose or sugar in the blood.
 It is also known as diabetes mellitus.

 The human body converts all carbohydrates and sugars into a special sugar called glucose.
 Cells utilize glucose to generate energy.
 Insulin induces the uptake of blood glucose into target tissues.
-If there is the insufficient amount of insulin in the blood, cells cannot use glucose which leads to accumulation of glucose.
+If there is an insufficient amount of insulin in the blood, cells cannot use glucose, which leads to accumulation of glucose.
 This condition leads to diabetes.

 This generally occurs when the human body cannot produce insulin or it produces an insufficient amount of insulin or a combination of both.
 This can also occur when cells do not respond to insulin properly.

 Types of Diabetes

 Type 1 Diabetes: Pancreas is the organ of the human body that produces insulin.
-Type 1 is a condition where pancreas produces the insufficient amount of insulin.
-Previously this was referred to as insulin dependent diabetes mellitus is treated with insulin injections.
+Type 1 is a condition where pancreas produces an insufficient amount of insulin.
+Previously this was referred to as insulin-dependent diabetes mellitus and is treated with insulin injections.

 Gestational Diabetes: This type can be seen in pregnant women.
 This is a condition when pregnant women with no previous history contain more sugar or glucose in their blood.
 It generally fixes after giving birth to a baby.

 Diabetic Foods and Diet plans for Diabetes

-Taking proper diet helps not only helps in reduction of weight but also helps in controlling sugar levels in the blood.
+Taking proper diet helps not only helps in the reduction of weight, but also helps in controlling sugar levels in the blood.
 Diabetes patients should follow a healthy and balanced diet.
-The list of following items may help.
+The list of the following items may help.

 - Fries and masala items are to be reduced.